Watson helps Washington State beat No. 19 Wisconsin 17-14

 Washington State never gave up possession the rest of the way.

-Wisconsin's two touchdowns came in the second quarter on passes from Mertz to Cundiff.
-They connected on a 17-yarder and a 10-yarder, the latter coming 20 seconds before halftime.

-These were Cundiff's first touchdowns since the tight end dislocated his right ankle, broke a fibula and tore a foot ligament in a victory over Iowa last October.
-His first game back from that injury came in Wisconsin's 38-0 victory over Illinois State last year.
+Those two mistakes spoiled Cundiff’s day after he had caught two touchdown passes from Graham Mertz in the second quarter, a 17-yarder and a 10-yarder.
+Those were Cundiff’s first touchdowns since the tight end dislocated his right ankle, broke a fibula and tore a foot ligament in a victory over Iowa last October.

-Washington State rallied from a 14-7 halftime deficit.
-The Cougars capitalized on Wisconsin's 11 penalties and two missed field-goal attempts.
+“I had a good first half, but none of that will matter unless you finish on the right foot,” Cundiff said.
+“I didn’t do that today.”

-The Cougars trailed 14-10 and had third and 10 from their 47 when Ward was hit by Kamo'I Latu just as he threw a pass that Wisconsin's Jay Shaw picked off.
+The Cougars trailed 14-10 and had third and 10 from their 47 when quarterback Cameron Ward was hit by Kamo'i Latu just as he threw a pass that Wisconsin’s Jay Shaw picked off.
 Washington State receiver Lincoln Victor then applied a hit that knocked the ball loose, and center Konner Gomness recovered the fumble at the Wisconsin 49.

-Instead of losing the ball on the turnover, Washington State suddenly had a first down just beyond midfield.
+“I take this one on me, to be completely honest with you,” Shaw said.

-Six plays later, Watson caught a pass just beyond the line of scrimmage, made a spin move to get past Latu at the 30 and raced untouched the rest of the way for a 31-yard touchdown that put the Cougars ahead 17-14.
+Six plays later, Watson caught a pass just beyond the line of scrimmage, made a spin move to get past Latu at the 30 and raced untouched the rest of the way.

+“When I spin off him, I see nothing but green grass and I see OP (Orion Peters), one of our receivers, blocking downfield,” Watson said.
+“He had his guy, and I knew it was going to be a touchdown from there.”

+Washington State hung on from there and gave Watson and Dickert moments they’ll never forget.

 THE TAKEAWAY